soz-live/soz-live.github.io/index.md

 A CAD extension, written in Lisp.

 **SOZ-LIVE** is a collection of over 3400 Lisp routines, and around 30,000 lines of code, that combine to create a systematic approach to using and coding within CAD packages such as BricsCAD&reg; and AutoCAD&reg;.

-[Disclaimer](#platforms)
+> **Disclaimer:** Note that **SOZ-LIVE** is not affiliated with BricsCAD&reg; or AutoCAD&reg;.

 - [**SOZ**](#soz) - Scripted ObjectZ
 - [**LIVE**](#live) - Lisp Interactive Visual Environment